Willson Contreras Preview, Player Props: Cardinals vs. Mets

 Willson Contreras At The Plate

-- Among qualifying batters, he ranks 67th in batting average, while his on-base percentage ranks 28th and he is 66th in slugging.
+- Among the qualified hitters, he ranks 67th in batting average, while his on-base percentage ranks 26th and he is 67th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.